Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 What are cannabinoids?

-Cannabinoids are the compounds which interact with certain receptors inside of your body.
+Cannabinoids are compounds that interact with certain receptors inside of your body.

 You’re probably familiar with the high that marijuana can cause and this is caused by one of these cannabinoids (known as THC (2)).